zakinfo/Http-Monitoring-Console/README.md

 Whenever total traffic for the past 2 minutes exceeds a certain number on average, add a message saying :
 “High traffic generated an alert - hits = {value}, triggered at {time}” Whenever the total traffic drops again below that value on average for the past 2 minutes, add another message detailing when the alert recovered
-Make sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons.
+Make sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons.test